QuantumRangers-SE-Team-10/lasertech-frontend/README.md

 ```

-# To run the Development build
+# To run the Development build (Standalone)
+Note: This does not cover the steps required to setup and connect to a backend server.

 To run the project, you need to have Node.js and npm installed on your machine.